zahidul2001/Educational_Learning/README.md

-# EDucatinal Learning Hub - README Documentation
+# EDucational Learning Hub - README Documentation

 ## 📚 Project Overview

-**EDucatinal Learning Hub** is a comprehensive online education platform that provides free, high-quality educational resources to learners worldwide.
+**EDucational Learning Hub** is a comprehensive online education platform that provides free, high-quality educational resources to learners worldwide.
 The platform offers courses in IT skills, freelancing, language learning, and more, with a mission to make education accessible to everyone.

 ## 🎯 Key Features